Path of Destruction (Thunderbirds): Plot

+Regular voice cast

 Production

 The Crablogger was designed by special effects director Derek Meddings, who contributed on set by operating the props for the vehicle's clawed arms.
 The rear of the studio model was fitted with cans of compressed air whose contents were slowly released to simulate a dust trail.
 This threw so many particles into the air that the crew were forced to wear respirators while filming the model.
-The Crablogger theme is re-use of the Sidewinder theme from "Pit of Peril".
+The Crablogger theme is a reuse of the Sidewinder theme from "Pit of Peril".

 The San Martino Dam was a modified form of a scale model originally built for the Stingray episode "In Search of the Tajmanon".
 The freight lorries in front of the dam were represented by Matchbox die-cast toys.

 "Path of Destruction" was the final APF production of director David Elliott, who believed that his friendship with Gerry Anderson had broken down and left the company shortly after completing his work on the episode.